brettski/brettski.com/src/_blog/posts/booting-a-macbook-pro-to-windows-using-an-external-ssd.md

 ---
-title: "Booting a MacBook Pro to Windows Using an External SSD"
+title: 'Booting a MacBook Pro to Windows Using an External SSD'
-date: "2015-11-08T23:23:35.000Z"
+date: '2015-11-08T23:23:35.000Z'
 categories:
-  - "macbook-pro"
+  - 'macbook-pro'
 tags:
-  - "apple"
+  - 'apple'
-  - "howto"
+  - 'howto'
-slug: "booting-a-macbook-pro-to-windows-using-an-external-ssd"
+slug: 'booting-a-macbook-pro-to-windows-using-an-external-ssd'
 ---

 Back in June I purchased my first MacBook Pro.
 A big move for someone who has run Microsoft systems for the last 30 years.
 Sure I have used Linux and OpenBSD servers, Ubuntu workstation on old hardware, but my primary OS has primarily remained Microsoft--All this time until now.
 Since June when I purchased my new MacBook Pro, I spend 90% of my time in OSX (not including at work).
 The only reason I go to my Windows machine is for Visual Studio and a few games.
 Yes a few games, as so many of them work under OSX.